Mindy Cohn

-Melinda Heather Cohn (born May 20, 1966) is an American actress, voice actress and comedian.
+Melinda Heather Cohn (born May 20, 1966) is an American actress and comedian.
 She starred as Natalie Green in the sitcom The Facts of Life from 1979 to 1988, and is known for voicing Velma Dinkley in the Scooby-Doo franchise from 2002 to 2015, succeeding B. J. Ward, before being succeeded herself by Kate Micucci.
 Cohn appeared on VH1's List of "100 Greatest Kid Stars".

 Early life

 Melinda Heather Cohn was born in Los Angeles in 1966 and was raised Jewish.